 - The family has re-located more than 50 miles outside of the original geographic service area (county line); and - · The Provider is no longer willing to provide service.

 No Longer Eligible:

-- · Parent/Caregiver is no longer a primary caregiver; or - · The permanency plan is no longer reunification; or - · The family's needs can be met with community resources.
+- There is no parenting time occurring between the child and parent; or - The family's needs can be met with community resources.

 Unable to Participate: